pepperberry/PriorityQueue/README.md

 Level	Priority Codes Should be seen by the provider within:
-1	immediate :	0 minutes
+1	immediate :	0 minutes,
-2	emergency	: 15 minutes
+2	emergency	: 15 minutes,
-3	urgent : 30 minutes
+3	urgent : 30 minutes,
 4	minimal : 120 minutes

 you add and determine patients' priority